 The Neighbourhood Plan Area occupies a geographic position within a landscape determined by the national character assessment as 'Herefordshire Lowlands' and 'Herefordshire Plateau'.
-The River Lodon crosses the landscape setting depicted by agriculture, orchards, coppices, scattered farmsteads and the settlements of Stoke Lacy, Stoke Cross and the small hamlet of Crick's Green formed along the A465.
+The River Lodon crosses the landscape setting depicted by agriculture, orchards, coppices, scattered farmsteads and the settlements of Stoke Lacy, Stoke Cross and Crick's Green formed along the A465.